 Is Focal Length the Same as Zoom?

 Zoom represents the ratio between focal lengths on a variable lens.
-Normally, a photographer may use the word “zoom” interchangeably with “focal length”, but zoom refers to the variability of a specific lens.
-On the other hand, focal length is a fixed number often displayed in millimeters.
+Normally, a photographer may use the word “zoom” interchangeably with “focal length”.
+A focal length is a fixed number often displayed in millimeters on a lens.
 Zoom may also refer to a specific type of lens, a zoom lens.
 This lens is able to move between a select range of focal points, as opposed to a fixed lens, which is not able to change it’s focal point.

 What’s the difference between Zoom and Fixed lens?

 Generally, there are two types of lens: zoom lens and fixed lens.
 The names of these lenses refer to how many focal lengths you have access to when using a lens.
-A fixed lens (or prime lens) only has one focal length but is usually smaller, lighter, more compact, and usually has larger and constant apertures.
+A fixed lens (or prime lens) only has one focal length but is usually smaller, lighter, more compact, and usually has access to a much larger aperture (for example, f1.4 or f1.8).
 The larger apertures allow more light in and, therefore, is better in low light situations.
-You can tell a fixed lens because it only marks one focal length.
+You can tell also tell a lens is a fixed lens because it only has one focal length.

 What Focal Length is the iPhone?

-Different generations of iPhones have different focal lengths, some have multiple, and so do the different cameras on each phone.
+Different generations of iPhones have different focal lengths, some newer iPhones have multiple focal lengths, and so do the different cameras on each phone.
 The focal lengths for several generations are listed below and can be found under the specifications of each phone.

 - iPhone 6 – The focal length of the iPhone 6 is 4.15mm, which is the equivalent of a typical 30mm lens on a 35mm camera.